Now everyone gets to see him from this angle.

 - Nice Job Breaking It, Hero: Ordered an attack on a Sudanese pharmaceutical factory, Al-Shifa, on the dubious claims of the factory having chemical weapons.
 The factory was a principal source of Sudan's anti-malaria and veterinary drugs, and its destruction indirectly saw thousands die from diseases that could not be countered.
 Whoooops.

 - Nice to the Waiter: Clinton, whose parents both worked low-paid service jobs, ALWAYS makes a point of going back to the kitchens after public appearances to chat with the staff, thank them for their work, and offer pictures and autographs.
-This was the reason the bartender leaked Mitt Romney's "47%" speech in 2012, since he remembered being treated well by Clinton in contrast with Romney's dismissive attitude that evening.
+This was the reason Mitt Romney's "47%" speech was leaked by the bartender in 2012, since he remembered being treated well by Clinton in contrast with Romney's dismissive attitude that evening.

 - Old Shame: He's made clear that he greatly regrets his part in the passage of DOMA.